obazl/okapi/readme.md

 bazel run //:gazelle
 ```

+## examples

 This repository contains an example project in `test/project-1`.
+It
+has the following OPAM dependencies, which you can install by e.g.
+`opam install ipaddr`.
+Note that you must run `bazel clean --expunge`
+after installing OPAM packages.

+* angstrom
+* ipaddr

 Build generation can be observed in action by running the following command in that directory:

 ```sh